arcus/education_modules/tidy_data/tidy_data.md

 What about cells?
 Is it at least easy to tell if each value is in its own cell?
 Well, sometimes.
 But consider the case where a mouse identification code is composed of a few letters that indicate its genetic lineage, a number that represents where it was bred, and another series of letters and numbers indicating where it was housed and its type of diet.
 A single identifier can hold lots of information.
 Also, if you've ever used Excel, you might have used text colors or highlighting to indicate values that seem surprising or possibly mistaken.
 For example, a gestational age in weeks of 50 that's in a bright red color might be two actual values: the recorded value of gestational age and a marker that points out its data quality or trustworthiness.

-### Data Collection
+### Start at Data Collection

 The opposite of "tidy" is often called "messy."
 That isn't intended to be pejorative, just descriptive.
 We often start with messy data, and as we've described, it's not always obvious what the correct "tidy" approach is.
 It's often said that **around 80% of the time we spend in data analysis** consists of cleaning up and rearranging messy data and getting it in a format that is helpful for analysis.
 That can be surprising to people who are beginning to learn data analysis, and it indicates why it's so important to think about how data is structured long before trying to perform statistical tests or creating figures for manuscripts.
 Even well-structured, tidy data often has to be reshaped for specific purposes, and it's much more complicated when you add messy data into the mix.

-It's much easier to begin with a tidy structure when data collection begins, rather than tidying up messy data later.
+It's much easier to begin with a tidy structure when **data collection** begins, rather than tidying up messy data later.
 Here's one simple example of that.
 If a column is called "name" and includes first names and last names, that's messy.
 It can be difficult to extract just the first names or just the last names, since some people have more than one word forming their first name (José María, Leigh Ann) and some people have more than one word forming their last name (de la Cruz, Bonham Carter).
 If you know your subjects or patients well, you might be able to use your knowledge of their families or cultures to make a row-by-row separation, but what if you have 500 subjects?
 Fifty thousand subjects?

 A "tidy" approach would be to begin data collection with, at the minimum, one column for first names and one column for last names.
 In case you do need the entire name (for example, to address an envelope), remember that it's much easier to re-unite two or more fields that are stored separately than to try to define the rules of separating tangled-up data.